 Corvus constellation is located in the southern sky.
 Its name means “crow” or “raven” in Latin.
-The constellation represents Apollo’s sacred bird in Greek mythology.
-Corvus was originally catalogued by the Greek astronomer Ptolemy in the 2nd century.
+Corvus constellation represents Apollo’s sacred bird in Greek mythology.
+It was first catalogued by the Greek astronomer Ptolemy in the 2nd century.

 Corvus does not contain many bright stars and deep sky objects, but it is home to a very famous pair of interacting galaxies, the Antennae Galaxies.
 The Antennae Galaxies show a likely future of the Milky Way and Andromeda Galaxy (M31) when the two collide.